 Retired questions drawn from MBEs administered prior to 1999 are available in hard copy as the Sample MBE, Sample MBE II, and Sample MBE III, the last of which is also available for download at www.ncbex.org.
-These publications include answer keys, but do not offer annotations and may contain outdated question formats.
+These publications include answer keys but do not offer annotations and may contain outdated question formats.
 Examinees are advised not to use these study aids as substantive preparation for the MBE.
 Due to changes in the law since the time the questions appeared on an exam, the questions and their keys may no longer be current.
+NCBE has also made available online a series of retired questions that appeared on MBEs administered between 1972 and 1991.
+Again, these questions are not recommended for substantive preparation for the exam.